September 14, 2016

 Photo: Stagehand Don Hughes captured this image of Kathy's harp in the airport x-ray machine at Glasgow, Scotland during our recent European Tour.

-This month we’ve invited guest blogger and Minnesota Orchestra fan Mandy Meisner to interview Principal Harp Kathy Kienzle in advance of her upcoming solo on Sept.
+We invited guest blogger and Minnesota Orchestra fan Mandy Meisner to interview Principal Harp Kathy Kienzle in advance of her upcoming solo on Sept.
 29-Oct.
 1. As Mandy notes: “It’s always the quiet ones that can surprise us the most.
 And the harp is one of them.”

 Some instruments have all the luck.
 Made to be the Life of the Party, they dazzle us over and over again.
 Take the trumpet, for example.
 Elegant in design, it is simply arranged in a slender metallic loop with a bloom at its end, sporting three measly keys that disguise a five octave range.
 And the sound!
 Its confident, clear explosions transport you to fields of glory and rooms of royal ceremony.
 Or, it can lull you in the calm, raspy threads of jazz that hang in the air like smoke.
 The trumpet conjures up a personality that is charismatic and powerful.
 Gutsy and triumphant.